pnotus/cybersecuritybase-project/README.md

 10. The page is shown even though the logged in user is not an "admin"

 ### How to fix:
+Applications do not always protect application functions properly.
+Sometimes, function level protection is managed via configuration, and the system is misconfigured.
+Sometimes, developers must include the proper code checks, and they forget.
+The application should have a consistent and easy to analyze authorization module that is invoked from all business functions.
+To fix this specific problem one good solution would be to introduce an ADMIN role and add .antMatchers("/list/**").hasRole("ADMIN") to http.authorizeRequests() in the file /src/main/java/sec/project/config/SecurityConfiguration.java.

 ## Issue 4: 2013-A8-Cross-Site Request Forgery (CSRF)
 ### Steps to reproduce: